-The Ardeatine Caves Massacre, Rome in 1944
+The Ardeatine Caves Massacre of Rome in 1944

-During the second word war on 24 August 1944, the German occupying forces massacred 335 Italian prisoners as a reprisal for a partisan attack on the German SS Police Regiment ‘Bozen’ the day before.
-16 partisans carried out the attack which killed 28 German troops who happened to be ethnic German-speakers from the northern Italian province of South Tyrol.
-As they were marching and singing along the narrow street of Via Rasella in Rome a bomb which had been placed inside a street-cleaning cart exploded causing devastation.
-All the partisans involved managed to escape unharmed by disappearing into the crowd.
+During the second word war on 24 August 1944, the German occupying forces massacred 335 Italian prisoners at the Ardeatine caves.
+It was done as a reprisal for a partisan attack on the German SS Police Regiment ‘Bozen’ the day before.
+16 partisans carried out the attack which killed 28 German troops.
+They happened to be ethnic German-speakers from the northern Italian province of South Tyrol.

 The men and boys they brought to the Ardeatine Caves represented a cross-section of Italian society.
 There were military officers, clerks, butchers, professors, lawyers, peasants, shopkeepers, carpenters, street peddlers, students, drivers, artists—and even a Catholic priest.
 The oldest was in his 70s; the youngest, still a teenager.
 Overeager officers supplied five more than ordered, but killed them anyway, to keep the massacre secret.